KevKibe/Machine-Learning-Model-to-predict-customer-booking-with-British-Airways/README.md

 # Machine Learning Model to predict which customer books with British Airways<br>
 # Task
-Predicting customer behaviour using data from British Airways<br>
+Build a model that predicts which customer books with the airline using the data provided<br>
+To find out what are the most important features for building the model<br>

 The file 'customer_booking.csv' contains the training data with the target variable 'booking_complete' which indicates 0 for a customer that did not complete booking and 1 for those that copleted booking.<br>